TRIBUTE TO A CIVIL RIGHTS PIONEER OF ROANOKE, VIRGINIA

 On May 25th, 1963, the Rev. R.R.
 Wilkinson gave his powerful "Second Class Citizen" speech at First Baptist Church to approximately 600 black and white protesters during a NAACP mass meeting.
 At the rally demonstrators and guest speakers addressed job discrimination and ending segregation towards African Americans in Roanoke, Virginia.

 In 1958 he was called to Roanoke, Virginia where he pastored at Hill Street Baptist Church for thirty-three years.
 As President of the Roanoke NAACP Chapter during the Civil Rights Movement from 1959 to 1968 he became the instrument for change.
 In 1960 under his leadership, he would challenge segregation laws by leading a secret Biracial Committee to initiate integration in Roanoke, Virginia; strategically fighting to integrate white only Lunch counters, Department stores, Schools, Victory Stadium, Movie theaters, Roanoke Fire Department, and Roanoke Memorial Hospital.
 In 1963 he defended black neighborhoods as he tirelessly fought Roanoke City Council to close Washington Park Dump so it could be moved out of the African American community.
 He also fought against job discrimination in Roanoke's Department Stores, Public Schools, Police Department, Fire Department, and Sanitation Department keeping pressure on white store merchants to hire black citizens for employment and promotion.
-In 1968 he served as President of the Baptist Pastors Conference of Roanoke, Salem, Vinton, & Vicinity, Virginia and served as President of the Roanoke Valley Ministers Conference in 1978.
+In 1968 he served as President of the Baptist Pastors Conference of Roanoke, Salem, and Vinton, Virginia and served as President of the Roanoke Valley Ministers Conference in 1978.
 In 1980 he battled Urban Renewal Development as they tore down black neighborhoods including his church.
 He kept pressure on the Mayor and City Council to rebuild his new church and keep it in the Gainsboro neighborhood where his original Hill Street Baptist church once stood.